jdegand/make-parties-angular-frontend/README.md

 - I changed the backend to send JSON, and now it works as intended.
 - Could cap the event's image width to an even smaller amount - need object-fit:cover to preserve aspect ratio of image.
 - I used a mat-card-image attribute on each event image.
+- Changed from async pipe to regular subscription in events component.
+With async pipe, it is more difficult to show a message when the subscription returns no data.

 ## Continued Development